 CG01 Utilize different historical, sociologic, cultural and/or artistic sources in the creation of audiovisual projects.
 CG02 Know the different tools and languages of film, to apply them in audiovisual projects.
 CG03 Know the codes of ethics and deontology applicable to the audiovisual industry.
-CG04 Know the various applications of the technological resources from the field of audiovisual creation.
-CG05 Understand the concepts of photography, the creation of the film image and audiovisual language from an artistic and technical perspective.
 CG06 Communicate verbally or in writing the objectives and characteristics of an audiovisual piece, in Spanish and in a foreign language (level B2 MCERL).
 CG07 Know the different study and research methodologies that enable the continuous development and innovation of an activity within the audiovisual industry.
 CG08 Develop critical discourse in the field of audiovisual creation with attention to cultural, social and artistic changes.
 CE01 Understand the history, evolution and contribution of film from the perspective of aesthetics, society and ethics.
-CE02 Understand the essentials and specificities of an audiovisual project in its different formats, genres and typologies.
 CE04 Understand filmmaking in an open, multi-directional manner, from the forms and formats that are intrinsically related to the entertainment industry, to more expressive manifestations that explore avant-garde aesthetics and/or auteur philosophies.
 CE05 Understand filmmaking in relation to the contemporary artistic and cultural panorama.
-CE06 Know the different production models and their relationship to the demands of the audiovisual industry.
-CE13 Interpret texts and screenplays with special attention to all artistic, scenic or special elements related to production design.
+CE08 Develop a fiction or non-fiction story, from the birth of the idea through to its materialization in a screenplay.